The primary reason online shopping gained momentum so rapidly is the convenience it offers. Shoppable content is an essential asset in this journey.

 6. Net-A-Porter

-Probably the most unique and perfect examples of social commerce is the use of shoppable magazine content by any brand.
+Probably the most unique and perfect shoppable video examples of social commerce is the use of shoppable magazine content by any brand.
 Net-A-Porter has combined a digital technology into offline media by turning their print magazine shoppable.

 7. Kate Spade